daijro/camoufox/pythonlib/README.md

 Commands:
-  fetch    Fetch the latest version of Camoufox remove   Remove all downloaded files test     Open the Playwright inspector version  Display the current version
+  fetch    Fetch the latest version of Camoufox path     Display the path to the Camoufox executable remove   Remove all downloaded files server   Launch a Playwright server test     Open the Playwright inspector version  Display the current version
 ```